Afrin127329/Afrin127329/README.md

 <div style="text-align:center">
 <h3>Hi, Welcome to my corner on the hub </h3>

-I'm Afrin, Selft taught Software Developer with 1+ years of work experience. <br> I Spend most of my time coding challenging projects & exploring and researching latest technologies.
+I'm Afrin, Selt taught Software Developer with 1+ years of work experience. <br> I Spend most of my time coding challenging projects & exploring and researching latest technologies.
 I am also planning to start my own Start up soon😉 and on the side, looking for a better opportunity.

 <p align="center">